ethereum-optimism/ecosystem-contributions/docs/claim-an-idea.md

 To claim an idea you will need to complete the following tasks:

 * [ ] Create a PR.
-Copy pates this todo list into the description.
+Copy paste this todo list into the description.
 * [ ] Create a discussion thread:
     * Inside this repo in [Discussions](https://github.com/ethereum-optimism/ecosystem-contributions/discussions/categories/builds)
     * In the [Optimism Discord](https://discord.gg/optimism) > Builder District > [Builder Ideas](https://discord.gg/vejYbHWU).